mxstn/mxstn.github.io/_pages/mountains.md

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>

-Below, you find a sample of routes and peaks I was able to do so far.
+Below, you find a large sample of routes and peaks I was able to do so far.
 I am grateful for all the amazing times I could share with friends in the mountains :)

 ## Wetterstein